ReaverShadow/Mu-boo-Cub-Mug/README.md

 Completion End of Sept 2024

 ## Varients
-* V2 = Higher mAh battery, (20,000 mAH target).
-Maybe add camera (play around with Hello Windows) and/or LiDRa, or something to take advantage of those likely 5 unused USB 2.0 ports.
-(I've always want to have a spectrometer in my pocket... hummm)
-* V-Alpha = Add mobile dGPU, such as GeForce RTX4060 Laptop chip (35-115W) or Radeon RX 7600M (90W)
+* V2
+> * Improvements:
+> * Higher mAh capacity battery (10,000 mAH target).
+> * Size reduction due to various PCB optimizations, better battery choice.
+> * Hopefully find someone with much more mechanical and CAD experience to work on the project to improve the enclosure design. (target is have customized thermal design, and ability to stand on surface)
+> * Possible New Features in consideration:
+> * Add a Camera (ex. security, such as Hello Windows, or remote location monitoring, pickup detection, Motion/finger tracking, and other potential projects)
+> * Add 9-Axis motion sensor / gesture control
+> * ~~Proxity sensor~~ (you won't always be infront of device. it will be in bag, or pocket)
+> * ~~Eye Tracking~~ (same reason as proxity sensor)
+> * Add Environmental Sensors
+> * MagSafe capability
+* V-Alpha = The dream project.
+Including a mobile dGPU.
+(This would be a massive undertaking for one person)
-* V-Beta = Portable Cluster
+* V-Beta = Portable Cluster.
 * V-Delta = a Mu-sized PC with Lattepanda Mu(s?) carrier board and configurable Case/Enclosure, designed for portable PC with Low-profile PCIe card, or carry-able Full Size PCIe card with integrarted seperate 12V power connection.
 > * Note: I suspect any GPU that has a TDP greater then 200W will be bottlenecked by N100 system, but there are other reasons you may need a full size card slot.)
 >